What is XSS? Understanding Cross-Site Scripting Vulnerabilities ?

 Level 4

-• first we have to escape the using ' that closes the field specifying the name , then ; signifies the end of the current command , and // in the end , that makes anything after this as a comment rather than executable code .
+in the end , that makes anything after this as a comment rather than executable code . - Our payload :

 <script>